glebzlat/Polygen/README.md

 ```

 `Identifier` consists of alphanumeric ASCII characters and an underscore
-and cannot begin with a digit.
+and cannot start with a digit.
 All subsequent occurencies of `Identifier` will
 refer to this definition, unless otherwise stated.

 `Expression` consists of zero or more alternatives, separated by a forward